agibsonsw/PrintHtml/docs/src/markdown/usage.md

 `highlight_selections` | boolean            | Highlights all selections in HTML output using the themes selection colors.
 Multi-select option will be ignored if this is set `true`.
 Default is `false`.
 `ignore_selections`    | boolean            | Ignores selections in the view.
 If this is set, `multi_select` and `highlight_selections` will be treated as `false` regardless of their actual value.
 `wrap`                 | integer            | Define the allowable size in `px` to wrap lines at.
 By default wrapping is not used.
-`color_scheme`         | string             | The color scheme (tmTheme) file you would like to use.
-By default the current color scheme file is used, or the the alternate default color scheme if defined in the setting `alternate_scheme`.
+`color_scheme`         | string             | The color scheme (tmTheme or sublime-color-scheme) file you would like to use.
+By default the current color scheme file is used, or the alternate default color scheme if defined in the setting `alternate_scheme`.
 `clipboard_copy`       | boolean            | Copy HTML to the clipboard after generation.
 Default is `false`.
 `browser_print`        | boolean            | When opening in the web browser, also open the browser's print dialog.
 This will be ignored if `view_open` is `true`.
 Default is `false`.
 `view_open`            | boolean            | Open HTML in a Sublime Text tab instead of the web browser.
 Default is `false`.